kinshuk4/daily-coding-problem-solutions/problems951_1000/README.md

 A knight's tour is a sequence of moves by a knight on a chessboard such that all squares are visited once.

 Given N, write a function to return the number of knight's tours on an N by N chessboard.

+## Daily Coding Problem: Problem #963 [Easy]

+This problem was asked by Google.

+Given two singly linked lists that intersect at some point, find the intersecting node.
+The lists are non-cyclical.

+For example, given A = 3 -> 7 -> 8 -> 10 and B = 99 -> 1 -> 8 -> 10, return the node with value 8.

+In this example, assume nodes with the same value are the exact same node objects.

+Do this in O(M + N) time (where M and N are the lengths of the lists) and constant space.